19 and a half years, they still don't trust me to execute the programming format.

 Galen also said that no one inside the campaign was a source for the story.

-Uh Galen said I can't put enough adjectives in front of the deny to accurately describe how vehemently I am denying the story.
+Galen said, I can't put enough adjectives in front of the deny to accurately describe how vehemently I am denying the story.

-We have to schedule for Saturday and Sunday in New Hampshire, and then we're going down to South Carolina, said Galen.
+We have a schedule for Saturday and Sunday in New Hampshire, and then we're going down to South Carolina, said Galen.

-He doesn't do well tonight, endorsing McCain, has been specifically denied.
+So the political story about Thompson bailing, he doesn't do well tonight, endorsing McCain has been specifically denied.

 Yeah, right here, sir.